 Dr. Deirdre Cobb-Roberts

-Associate Professor in Social Foundations of Education & program coordinator
+Professor and program coordinator, Social Foundations of Education

-Deirdre Cobb-Roberts, PhD, is an associate professor in the Department of Educational and Psychological Studies and serves as the Coordinator of the Social Foundations Program.
+Deirdre Cobb-Roberts, PhD, is an associate professor in the Department of Educational and Psychological Studies and serves as coordinator of the Social Foundations in Education Program.
 Additionally, she is a USF faculty affiliate within the Higher Education & Student Affairs Program and Women and Gender Studies Department.
 Dr. Cobb-Roberts is a former McKnight Faculty Fellow.
 Dr. Cobb-Roberts received her doctorate from the University of Illinois at Urbana-Champaign.

 Dr. Cobb-Roberts’ publications include multiple book chapters and articles in the History of Education Quarterly, American Educational Research Journal, Journal of Teacher Education, International Journal of Educational Policy, Research and Practice, Educational Considerations, Mentoring & Tutoring: Partnership in Learning and NASPA Journal about Women in Higher Education, amongst others.
 She has a co-edited a book, Schools as Imagined Communities: The Creation of Identity, Meaning and Conflict in U.S. history, a co-authored book, Black Women, Academe, and the Tenure Process in the United States and the Caribbean, and just completed a third book (co-edited), Mentoring as Critically Engaged Praxis: Storying the lives and Contributions of Black Women Administrators.